-Install your Smartfence Energizer in a convenient, frequently accessed place - the display and alarms give valuable information that can save time and help prevent costly problems.
-You will need to mount the Energizer on a wall, under cover, adjacent to a mains power connection, safe from children and mechanical damage.
+Install your Smartfence Energizer in a convenient, frequently accessed place.
+The display and alarms give valuable information that can save time and help prevent costly problems.
+Mount the Energizer on a wall, under cover, adjacent to a mains power connection, safe from children and mechanical damage and if possible aaway from heavy electrical equipment (e.g. pumps).

-- Using the template on the "Important Information" sheet, drill 2 x 4mm holes. - Using two of the screws provided attach the Energizer to the wall through the top holes in the case - For stability install the third screw in the central bottom hole - Connect to Fence: Attach the fence live wire to the RED OUTPUT (7) Terminal.
-If necessary use Lead Out Cable (G627) and Joint Clamps (G603) to bring the live wire into the building.
-Connect all live wires in parallel. - 9 Connect to Earth: Attach the Earth System to the GREEN EARTH (\(\ddagger)\) Terminal.
-Use Gallagher Lead Out Cable (G627) endpoint Clamps (G603) to make a high quality connection between the earth stakes or earth return wire and Energizer. - 9 Plug in the Energizer and switch ON.
-Allow at least 30 pulses for the Energizer to adapt to the fence system.
+- 1. Using the template on the "Important Information" sheet, drill 2 x 4mm holes and attach the top of the Energizer to the wall - 2.
+Install the third screw in the central bottom hole. - 3.
+Fence: Connect the fence live wire to the RED OUTPUT () Terminal.
+Use Gallagher Lead Out Cable (G627X) and Joint Clamps (G603) to bring the live wire into the building. - 4.
+Earth: Connect the Earth System to the GREEN EARTH (\(\preceiv)\) Terminal.
+Use Gallagher Lead Out Cable (G627X) and Earth Clamps (G626) to make a high quality connection between the earth stakes or earth return wire and Energizer. - 5.
+Plug in the Energizer and switch ON.
+Allow at least 30 pulses for the Energizer to adapt to the fence

-Once correctly installed and connected to the power the Energizer will begin sending out pulses.
 From this point on your Smartfence Energizer is very different from conventional Energizers.
-The first thing to note is that the Liquid Crystal Display (LCD) will begin cycling through 4 different readings:
+The first thing to note is that the electronic display will begin cycling through 4 different readings:

-- 1. Output Voltage (lightning bolt symbol) 3.
-Fence Voltage (learth symbol) - 2.
-Fence Voltage (no symbol) - 4.
-Stored Energy (J symbol) - Note 1: Each reading gives you important information about the performance of your fence system. - Readings will change as your Smartfence Energizer responds to the changing conditions of the Note 2: fence (this is the "intelligent" part of the Energizer which monitors the fence and adapts its power output accordingly).
+- 1. Stored Energy (J symbol) - 3.
+Fence Voltage (no symbol) - 2.
+Output Voltage (lightning bolt symbol) 4.
+Fence Voltage (learth symbol) - Each reading gives you important information about the performance of your fence system Note 1: (the red back light illuminates the electronic display for easy reading in dark conditions).. - Note 2: Readings will change as your SmartPower Energizer responds to fence conditions (this is the Energizer monitoring the fence and adapting its power output accordingly). - Note 3: If the Earth Alarm sounds, ignore it until the Earth Test is complete.